metabase/metabase/docs/questions/sharing/public-links.md

 ## Simulating drill-through with public links

-Metabase's automatic [drill-through](https://www.metabase.com/learn/questions/drill-through) won't work in public links because public links don't give people access to your raw data.
+Metabase's automatic [drill-through](https://www.metabase.com/learn/questions/drill-through) won't work on public dashboards because public links don't give people access to your raw data.

-You can mimic drill-through on public dashboard by setting up a [custom click behaviour](../../dashboards/interactive.md) that sends people from one public link to another public link:
+You can simulate drill-through on a public dashboard by setting up a [custom click behaviour](../../dashboards/interactive.md) that sends people from one public link to another public link.

 1. Create a second dashboard to act as the destination dashboard.
 2. [Enable sharing](#enable-sharing-on-your-saved-question-or-dashboard) on the destination dashboard.